WALKS OF ART

 No one is entirely sure what this painting means.

-There have been over forty distinct scholarly interpretations since Botticelli became fashionable again in the 19th century.
+There have been over forty distinct scholarly interpretations since Botticelli became fashionable again in the 19th century — wedding gift, meditation on the Seasons, commentary on Venus, Neoplatonic allegory.

 Each reading is supported by some details and contradicted by others.